Leadership and Power

 Why power matters in leadership

-The concepts of power and leadership are closely linked.
-Getting things done requires power.
-Leaders use power as a means of attaining group goals.
+The connection is direct.
+Power and leadership are closely linked.
+Getting things done requires power, and leaders use power as a means of attaining group goals.

 A common misconception treats power as something a leader either has or does not have based on her position.
 The reality is more nuanced.
 Power is the ability to influence others.
 It comes from many sources and can be developed, lost, and shared.